Tight junction

-Tight junctions, also known as occluding junctions or zonulae occludentes (singular, zonula occludens), are multiprotein junctional complexes whose canonical function is to prevent leakage of solutes and water and seals between the epithelial cells.
+Tight junctions, also known as occluding junctions or zonulae occludentes (singular, zonula occludens), are multiprotein junctional complexes between epithelial cells, sealing and preventing leakage of solutes and water.
 They also play a critical role maintaining the structure and permeability of endothelial cells.
 Tight junctions may also serve as leaky pathways by forming selective channels for small cations, anions, or water.
 The corresponding junctions that occur in invertebrates are septate junctions.

 Structure

 Tight junctions are composed of a branching network of sealing strands, each strand acting independently from the others.
 Therefore, the efficiency of the junction in preventing ion passage increases exponentially with the number of strands.

 Each strand is formed from a row of transmembrane proteins embedded in both plasma membranes, with extracellular domains joining one another directly.
 There are at least 40 different proteins composing the tight junctions.
 These proteins consist of both transmembrane and cytoplasmic proteins.
 The three major transmembrane proteins are occludin, claudins, and junction adhesion molecule (JAM) proteins.
 These associate with different peripheral membrane proteins such as ZO-1 located on the intracellular side of plasma membrane, which anchor the strands to the actin component of the cytoskeleton.
-Thus, tight junctions join together the cytoskeletons of adjacent cells.
+In this way, tight junctions join together the cytoskeletons of adjacent cells.
+Investigation using freeze-fracture methods in electron microscopy is ideal for revealing the lateral extent of tight junctions in cell membranes and has been useful in showing how tight junctions are formed.